microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-error-codes.md

 The target in your PATCH request doesn't support the specified action.
 See [Update page content](onenote-update-page.md).

 ### 20142
-Your request contains an **expand** expression for a parent of child entities or a child of parent entities, which is not supported.
+Your request contains an **expand** expression for a parent of child entities or a child of parent entities, which isn't supported.
 See [Supported OData query string options](onenote-get-content.md#supported-odata-query-string-options).

 ### 20143
 The OData query is invalid.